Adelaide Thunderbirds: Home venues

-Thunderbirds have played the majority of their home games at the Netball SA Stadium.
-Due to sponsorship arrangements this venue has also be known as ETSA Park or Priceline Stadium.
-Thunderbirds have also played home games, including the 2010 and 2013 grand finals, at the Adelaide Entertainment Centre.
-Thunderbirds have also played home games at the Adelaide Arena.
-Thunderbirds played a 2019 Suncorp Super Netball Round 7 home match against Sunshine Coast Lightning at the Territory Netball Stadium.
-In 2024, the Thunderbirds moved all home games to the Adelaide Entertainment Centre.
+As of 2024, all Thunderbirds home games are played at the Adelaide Entertainment Centre.
+The team has historically played the majority of their home games at the Netball SA Stadium as well as occasionally staging home games at the Adelaide Arena and a one-off home match at Darwin's Territory Netball Stadium in Round 7, 2019.

+The club's administrative and training base is temporarily located at Adelaide Arena in Findon until the end of 2027, due to the redevelopment of Netball SA Stadium.
+The club is also temporarily utilising the facilities at the South Australian Sports Institute in Mile End.

 Team colours

 During the Commonwealth Bank Trophy era, Thunderbirds main colour was silver.
 Between 2008 and 2010, when Thundersbirds were sponsored by Port Adelaide Football Club, they adopted their sponsors team colours of black, white, teal and silver.
-Ahead of the 2011 season, Thunderbirds announced they were changing their team colours to pink.
+Ahead of the 2011 season, Thunderbirds announced they were changing their team colours to pink, black and white.